brewhops/api/README.md

 The PORT is the port the express app will expose for the routes.

-Everything except for the PGPORT and PGHOST can be set to whatever you want it to.

 #### Development

-Your env file requires

-* __PGUSER__: the name of database user the api will use to access the database.
-* __PGPASSWORD__: the password of the database user.
-* __PGDATABASE__: the name of the database which the api will run off of.

-Then

-1. Make sure to use node version 10 as it needs to match the development docker container (which uses node 10).
 1. `npm install` will install all of the dependencies.
 1. `npm run watch-ts` will have the typescript compiler watch the source files for changes and re-transpile them
 1. `npm run dev-build` will build a new Docker image for the api
 1. `npm run dev` will start the development database and web server in Docker.

 If you are going to do testing, you need the following in the *.env* file